bbarker/FALCON/README.md

 And as stated above, copy or link to this file in your path as the file 'minDisj'.

+### Using FALCON ###

+For GPR related analyses, you can use minDisj on the command-line or, if you wish to use `minDisj` from MATLAB, the wrapper `computeMinDisj.m` will be of help.
+Also, see `computeMinDisj.m` for a description of the required expression file format.

 ### Additional information and related analyses ###